ressio/lazy-load-xt/README.md

 Alternative approach is based on tagging images/videos with `<script>` tag.
 It is realized using `jquery.lazyloadxt.script.js` addon and is described in [corresponding addon’s section](#script-based-tagging) (note that this approach is experimental and currently is not compatible with AJAX).

-## Limitations
-Unlike other lazy loading plugins, Lazy Load XT uses global collection of "lazy" elements and shared settings.
-This allows to get better performance, but in most cases it is impossible to have two or more containers with independent set of settings.

 ## Options